nus-cs2103-AY2021S1/tp/docs/UserGuide.md

    * Tag

      * You are allowed to provide multiple tag keywords.

+     * Task tags will be considered a match only if the tag words are an exact match.

      * Tasks containing tags which match at least one of the tag keywords provided will be considered to have fulfilled the task tag search criteria.